vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/ebs_private_snapshot/README.md

 # Private ebs snapshot

-This job remove all from GroupNames to make snapshot private.
+This job makes an EBS snapshot private by removing the keyword 'all' from GroupNames.

 ## Getting Started